What is Stock Beta?

 Calculate Stock Beta of MakeMyTrip

-Let us calculate Stock Beta of a NASDAQ Listed company MakeMyTrip (MMTY).
+Let us calculate the Stock Beta of a NASDAQ Listed company MakeMyTrip (MMTY).

 The benchmark index is NASDAQ.